MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/appointment-booking/install-and-set-up.md

 - [Manage application users in the Power Platform admin center](/power-platform/admin/manage-application-users)
 - [Control user access to environments: security groups and licenses](/power-platform/admin/control-user-access)

-## Step 7: Set cloud flows to *on*
+## Step 7: Turn on cloud flows

 Open the newly installed Appointment Booking solutions and verify that the cloud flows are set to the *on* status.
 If not, turn the status to *on*.

-1. Go to [Power Apps](https://make.preview.powerapps.com/) and select the environment you installed the solution in.
+1. Sign in to [Power Apps](https://make.preview.powerapps.com/) and select the environment you installed the solution in.
 1. Select **Solutions** on the left pane.
 1. Select the **Appointment Booking** solution from the list.
 1. Select **Cloud flows** on the left pane.